 Digital Banking in Spain

 This is convenient if you are in Spain on the country’s Digital Nomad visa.
-It should be noted, however, that not all digital banks offer debit cards or allow you to send money internationally.
+It should be noted, however, that not all digital banks offer debit cards or allow you to transfer money internationally.

 Popular Online Bank Accounts